 The workflow architecture diagram is shown in Figure 1.
 A live streaming entity (e.g. a live encoder) pushes media to a media processing entity or a Content Delivery Network (CDN).
 The media processing entity delivers functionality for further delivery such as content stitching, encryption, packaging, manifest generation, transcoding, scalable delivery and many other media processing functions.

-The connection between a live encoder and a cloud or network based media processing function is still often based on proprietary protocols, as unfortunately MPEG-DASH [2] is a client only protocol.
+The connection between a live streaming entity and a cloud or network based media processing function is still often based on proprietary protocols, as unfortunately MPEG-DASH [2] is a client only protocol.
 MPEG DASH seems not suitable for pushing content from a live encoder to a media processing function, as it only supports pull based requests based on existing manifest.
 For live encoder ingest still legacy or proprietary protocols are often used leading to interop issues in implementations as many specification are not specified and based on the latest technologies and standards used in the industry (e.g. timed meta-data based, HEVC etc.).

 Overall, this is hampering deployments with live encoding and advanced media processing functions (e.g. streaming with content insertion and DRM).
 In practice, interop problems arise both with the file format (MPEG-2-TS, fMP4), encoder settings, timed meta data insertion (ID3, SCTE 35) and the transmission protocol layer on top of protocols like TCP/USP/HTTP that are used to connect a live encoder to a media processing function.
 This is also problematic when using multiple live encoders as ingest to a media processing entity.
 Another issue is passing live meta-data from broadcast workflows into cloud media processing (e.g. ID3 tags, SCTE-35 markers).